igrishaev/deed/readme.md

 ~~~

 The `decode` function reads an object from the `Decoder` instance.
 When the end
-of the stream is met, you'll get a special `EOF` object that you can check with
+of the stream is met, you'll get a special `EOF` object that you can check using
 the `eof?` preficate:

 ~~~clojure